-As of Monday 15th June, face coverings must be worn when attending the practice.
+Face coverings must be worn when attending the practice.
 You may be refused entry if you do not wear a scarf, face mask or some other sort of appropriate face covering.
 Please see attached guidance:

-From 15 June, we are asking patients and visitors to wear a face covering at all times when visiting our surgery, or services we provide in the community.
+We are asking patients and visitors to wear a face covering at all times when visiting our surgery, or services we provide in the community.
 Patients and visitors may also wear a face mask if they choose, but a face covering is sufficient.

-Wearing a face covering (or mask) will help to limit the spread of Covid-19, and protect others from the virus.
+Wearing a face covering (or mask) will help to limit the spread of COVID-19, and protect others from the virus.

 For the face covering to be effective, please be aware that: